THERAPY FOR YOUR TEENAGER?

 Therapy is neither a luxury nor an admission of failure.
 It is a measure of your commitment to providing the safe, secure environment that is the primary duty of every parent.

-Dr. Peters is a psychotherapist in practice in Glendale.
+Dr. Peters is a psychotherapist in practice in Glendale and Encino.
 He is a member of the Independent Psychotherapy Network; and can be contacted at (818) 475-2666 or Gappsyche@aol.com.